Blogs

 Harassment isn't limited to colleagues; it can also come from third parties.
 A 2018 report by the TUC found that 36% of 18-34 year-olds who experienced workplace harassment identified third parties as the perpetrators.
 Although the duty to prevent third-party harassment was dropped, employers still have responsibilities to address harassment from third parties, including customers.

-What changes does the Worker Protection Bill propose?
+Key Changes in the Worker Protection Bill 2022-23

 2. Compensation Uplift: If employers fail to take reasonable steps to protect employees from sexual harassment, they may face a compensation uplift of up to 25%, with no statutory cap, incentivising stricter adherence to the new guidance.